Bankruptcy’s Mission: Debt Relief

 Chapter 13—Under Chapter 13, individuals can create a three- to five-year payment plan for their debt.

 Two required steps in any bankruptcy case are obtaining a certificate of credit counseling and thereafter, a certificate of completion of a financial management course.
-Our office normally uses a credit counseling service in Wisconsin that provides these services through its website or by its toll-free telephone number.
-That service is Greenpath and can be accessed at www.greenpathbk.com or at 888-860-4220.
+Our office normally uses a credit counseling service that provides these services through its website or by its toll-free telephone number.
+That service is Abacus Credit Counseling and can be accessed at www.abacuscc.org or at 800-516-3834.

 Our office has represented clients in the federal and bankruptcy courts in Virginia, the District of Columbia, and Maryland, although the bulk of these cases have been in the Alexandria Division of the Eastern District of Virginia.
 We have also represented creditors seeking to protect their rights under the Bankruptcy Code and we have represented standing Chapter 7 trustees, which gives a unique spectrum of practice.